monero-project/monero-site/_i18n/en/resources/moneropedia/account.md

 view key: 4130fa26463d9451781771a8baa5d0b8085c47c4500cefe4746bab48f1d15903
 **********************************************************************
 Your wallet has been generated.
-To start synchronizing with the daemon, use "refresh" command.
+To start synchronizing with the @daemon, use "refresh" command.
 Use "help" command to see the list of available commands.
 Always use "exit" command when closing monero-wallet-cli to save your current session's state.
 Otherwise, you might need to synchronize